 Designed using the principles of Crypto-virology, ransomware is the type of malware that holds the victim’s data and files hostage and blocks their access to it.
 In some cases, they also threaten to make the data public unless a ransom is paid.
 Cybercriminals present payment instructions to organisations, to be made using untraceable Cryptocurrencies in order to get access to the de-encryption key.

 One of the most common entry-points of ransomware into the enterprise security infrastructure is by using the techniques of phishing.
 Ransomware is hidden in the form of email attachments that pose as files that can be trusted by employees.
 Once the attachments are open, the malware can take over the entire computer especially if it has built-in tools that trick users to provide administrative access.

 Read more about the importance of malware analysis for enterprises: Importance Of Malware Analysis Tools For Timely Malware Detection

-Your regular malware analysis tools are no match to expert ransomware if your organization has certain security gaps.
-Here are 8 such gaps that can make your enterprise vulnerable to file-encrypting ransomware threats.
+Your regular malware analysis tools are no match to expert ransomware if your organisation has certain security gaps.
+Here are 8 such gaps that can make your enterprise vulnerable to file-encrypting ransomware threats:

-When organizations fail to upgrade their legacy operating systems, it can translate into a risk factor.
+When organisations fail to upgrade their legacy operating systems, it can translate into a risk factor.
 Most sophisticated ransomware strains depend on the cracks in legacy systems to launch their attack.
-Support for Windows 7 ended in January 2020, so, if organizations are still using such OS, they are potentially at risk.
+Support for Windows 7 ended in January 2020, so, if organisations are still using such OS, they are potentially at risk.

 Malware analysis is only helpful when a malware analyst and the whole security operations team are aware of vulnerable attack surfaces.
 The presence of open ports, unused services and overlooked operating system functions can act as the flaw in the security landscape.